ILikeThisThing/ILikeThisThing/README.md

 ## Suggestions for Future Features

+- Improvement for recommendations: sort results in order of the number of tags they have in common with the user's submission.
+Not much more work is required for this, and it would drastically improve accuracy.
 - We would have liked to be able to search just by tag aswell -- (This would be a relatively simple database call)
 - A more complex algorithim to display results to the user -- you could sort by how many times a given work is returned from the database (as in how many tags it matched) -- currently the number of times a given work (say Harry Potter) has been given a certain tag (say Genre-Fantasy) is kept track of and stored in the database.
 - Add more media types -- we would have liked to include boardgames and, more abstractly, music (how interesting would it be to be recommended certain albums because you liked a particular book!)